 An update to Leon’s would include moving the produce section to the front entrance where better sales would mean faster turnover and fresher options.
 But a renovation would also have to include a plan for employees who wouldn’t be able to work during construction.

-This is the third is our series on Leon’s Thriftway and the community it serves.
+This is the second in our series on Leon’s Thriftway and the community it serves.

 AUG 02, 2016 Longtime black-owned grocery store seeks updates to keep with the times